 Under normal conditions, your UK home insurance company will already have a value of the contents in your home.
 If a situation occurs where your building or contents suffer damage due to unexpected events you should contact your home insurance provider and lodge a claim.
 They will send an assessor, sometimes called an insurance adjuster, to view and determine the damage to your home.
 The insurance adjuster may value the damage to your home and contents separately.

-The average cost of a buildings insurance policy is £258 per year while home contents insurance works out at an average of £127.
+The average cost of a buildings insurance policy in 2020 is £258 per year while home contents insurance works out at an average of £127.
 It can be significantly cheaper to purchase both types from the same insurance provider as a joint policy costs, on average, £307 per year.

 Other variables which play a role when your insurer is calculating the price of your policy are: